RaspiKidd/MakeCodeTutorials/ChristmasTree/Tutorial.md

 5. Click and drag a **set strip to NeoPixel at pin P0 with 24 leds as RGB (RGBformat)** to the coding area and attach it within the **on start** Code block.
 6. Click on the arrow next to **strip** and click on **tree**
 7. Click on **24** and type **5**.
 This is how many neopixels are on the Christmas Tree.

+Your Code should now look like this:

+We now have the Neopixels configured in MakeCode.
+We can now code our Christmas tree!

+### Lighting Up Our Tree